MSEP 2025 Awardees

 Perelman School of Medicine at the University of Pennsylvania

-Project Lead: Carrie Burns, MD
+Program Lead: Carrie Burns, MD

 West Virginia University School of Medicine

-Project Lead: Christopher R. McCarthy, MD
+Program Lead: Christopher R. McCartney, MD

 “We will use MSEP funds to pursue three synergistic pipeline programs: (1) Endocrinology Interest Group (EIG): EIG membership will be available to all medical students open to an endocrinology career.
 (2) Endocrine Research Sponsorship and Mentorship Program (ERSMP) and (3) Endocrine Board Review Program (EBRP).
 Most MSEP funds would be used to provide meals for EIG meetings.
 A small portion would be used to purchase prizes for the Endocrine Jeopardy session and two annual Excellence in Endocrinology plaques” – Christopher R. McCartney, MD